benitomartin/github-issues-multiagent-intelligence/README.md

 docker push <aws-account-id>.dkr.ecr.<aus-region>.amazonaws.com/fastapi-app:latest
 ```

-The adapt the image name in the deployment manifest and apply:
+Then adapt the image name in the deployment manifest and apply:

 ```bash
 kubectl apply -f kubernetes/fastapi-deployment.yaml
 ```

-As the VPC is in private mode you cannot make request locally.
-YOu can either forward the port, create an EC2 instance in the same network or add a load balancer into your Kubernetes cluster following these [instructions](https://docs.aws.amazon.com/eks/latest/userguide/lbc-helm.html).
+As the VPC is in private mode, you cannot make a request locally.
+You can either forward the port, create an EC2 instance in the same network, or add a load balancer to your Kubernetes cluster following these [instructions](https://docs.aws.amazon.com/eks/latest/userguide/lbc-helm.html).

 Then you can apply the load balancer manifest: